glaukko/glaukko/README.md

 - 22
 - 🇧🇷
 - Majoring in Software Engineering
-- Been developing for almost 10 years
+- More than 10 years since first Dev experience

   Discord: glaukko